martin-jordan/service-manual-frontend/README.md

 The app should start on http://localhost:3122 or http://service-manual-frontend.dev.gov.uk on GOV.UK development machines.

+Note that the application *does not serve content at its root (/)* - the homepage will be found at service-manual-frontend.dev.gov.uk/service-manual but only if the content item for the homepage exists in the content store.

+You can achieve this by restoring from a production backup, publishing the home page using the rake task in service-manual-publisher or by using the dummy content store.

 ### Running the test suite

 The test suite relies on the presence of the